RaySSharma/foundry-modules/rolltable-buttons/README.md

 * Folders no longer show unchecked DisplayRoll Tables (thanks to DocWhovian#9234).
 * Added support for changes to rolling methods in FVTT 0.5.6
 * Fixed handling of permissions (thanks to DoubleR#1944).
+* Updated rolling mechanism to account for API changes
+* Moved up requirements to FVTT 0.6.0

 ### License